JuiceJudy/RFIL/README.md

-# RFIL
+# Reducing Feature Information Loss for Neural Network Pruning

-Reducing Feature Information Loss for Neural Network Pruning
+This is the official code for our paper: Reducing Feature Information Loss for Neural Network Pruning.